Terminology and concepts in Splunk RUM 🔗

 Session ID 🔗

 A session ID is created by the browser.
-The session ID is a field name that identifies each session in your application that you are monitoring with Splunk RUM.
+The session ID is a field name that identifies each session in your application that you are monitoring with Splunk RUM for Browser.

 Browser trace 🔗

-A browser trace is a collection of spans that signifies activity on the browser such as an xhr request or a document load.
+A browser trace is a collection of spans that specifically represents activity on the browser, such as an xhr request or a document load.

 Backend traces 🔗

-Backend spans are calls that microservices make to each other such as an account service making a request to a database.
-A collection of backend spans is a backend trace.
+Backend traces are collections of backend spans.
+Backend spans are calls that microservices make to each other, such as an account service making a request to a database.

-An exemplar is an example session that contains a certain behavior you want to analyze.
-For example, suppose users are encountering 404 errors on your application.
-In Splunk RUM you can view exemplars that represent sessions where users encountered 404 errors so that you can better understand the cause and impact of the problem.
+An example session is a session that contains a certain behavior you want to analyze.
+For instance, suppose users are encountering 404 errors on your application.
+In Splunk RUM for Browser you can view example sessions that represent sessions where users encountered 404 errors so that you can better understand the cause and impact of the problem.

 A tag is a field name that is an attribute of your span that you can use to filter events.
 An example of a tag is a property about the user, such as the operating system or the browser the user uses to view your application.

-In Splunk RUM, a node is a resource, page, or view that is instrumented and emits data about itself.
+In Splunk RUM for Browser, a node is a resource, page, or view that is instrumented and emits data about itself.
 For example, suppose you have a “cart” page in your application.
 This page reports when it was loaded, generated an error, or initiated a network request.

 Inferred node 🔗

-An inferred node is a resource, page or view that does not directly report data about itself to Splunk RUM.
+An inferred node is a resource, page or view that does not directly report data about itself to Splunk RUM for Browser.
 You can glean information about inferred nodes by investigating the interactions other nodes have with the inferred node.
 For example, in this diagram, the page is an instrumented node that reports data about itself.
 The endpoint, an inferred node, reports back on the signals executed by the network, service and database.
-In this example, the endpoint, network, service and database don’t directly self-report data to Splunk RUM.
+In this example, the endpoint, network, service and database don’t directly self-report data to Splunk RUM for Browser.

-An edge is the the interaction between a page and an endpoint.
-Edges are represented by arrows in Splunk RUM.
+An edge is an interaction between a page and an endpoint.
+Edges are represented by arrows in Splunk RUM for Browser.